 ITDR Planning depends on Business Impact Analysis (BIA) and Risk Assessments

 However, being aware of these dependencies is only part of the planning process.
 The matter is further complicated by the presence of service/functions inter-dependencies as very few processes happen in a vacuum.
-Organizational functions depend not only on the IT systems that support them, but also on other functions and services (internal and external to the organization).
+Organizational functions depend not only on the IT systems that support them but also on other functions and services (internal and external to the organization).
 To accurately prioritize the recovery of IT systems, organizations cannot ignore their indirect importance to all functions.
 Some functions or processes rank low in priority when evaluated independently, but they may be available to enable some of the high-ranking ones.

 RTO and RTO will be driven by BIA findings

 Once an organization has mapped out all dependencies and inter-dependencies (Business Impact Analysis process), they can then evaluate their recovery objectives and their recovery capabilities.
 This step is where the idea of having a backup often gives organizations a false sense of security.
 Many do not realize that the mere presence of data backups does not guarantee that services will be able to come back online in the required time and in the required order.
 As an example, an organization may have requirements to restore all emails up to the last 6 hours before an incident within a time period of 4 hours to restore the service following the incident.
 Unfortunately, their email server data backups may only have emails from up to 1 days before the incident and it may take 12 hours following the incident to have the data restored.
-This gap between recovery requirements and capabilities can create problems, while being completely avoidable.
+This gap between recovery requirements and capabilities can create problems while being completely avoidable.

 Proper ITDR planning will allow your organization to address any such gaps to become truly resilient to incidents and disasters.
-Having an accurate idea of recovery requirements and capabilities will also allow you to perform cost-benefit analysis to determine which solutions are right for your organization.
+Having an accurate idea of recovery requirements and capabilities will also allow you to perform a cost-benefit analysis to determine which solutions are right for your organization.

 ITDR Plans must be tested and exercised